cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-vue.md

 ```

 ## QueryBuilder
 `<QueryBuilder />` is used to build interactive analytics query builders.
 It abstracts state management and API calls to Cube.js Backend.
 It uses scoped slot props technique.

 ### Props

-- `query`: default query.
+- `query`: query parameters ([learn more about its format](query-format)).
+This property is reactive - if you change the object here,
+the internal query values will be overwritten.
+This is not two-way.
 - `cubejsApi`: `CubejsApi` instance to use.
 Required.
 - `defaultChartType`: default value of chart type.
 Default: 'line'.